-NOTE: If you have access problems, verify that the administrator account on the device has credentials as currently configured in SiteConfig.
-By default credentials on the device should be administrator/adminGV! for Aurora devices and Administrator/adminK2 for K2 devices.
+NOTE: If you have access problems, verify that the adminstrator account on the device has credentials as currently configured in SiteConfig.

 The Check Software dialog box appears.
 SiteConfig searches for software on the selected device or devices and gathers information.
 Progress is reported.